Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

-Red light therapy is a non invasive, cost-effective, alternative treatment to many skin beautification products.
+Red light therapy is a non-invasive, cost-effective, alternative treatment to many skin beautification products.
 There are no UV rays in red light therapy and it was originally designed by NASA to treat wounds.
-However, those who are especially sensitivity to light should use extra care.
+However, those who are especially sensitive to light should use extra care.
 It is always a good idea to talk to a doctor before starting.

 - How often do I need to go?

 Two to three times a week (about every 3 days) is adequate for nearly everyone.
 Going more often than that generally does not produce a significant difference.

 - Is there any other benefit to using the Beauty Angel?

 The Beauty Angel offers not only state-of-the-art red light exposure, but also has a vibrating pad that you stand on to stimulate muscles for toning and general well-being.

 - How long do the benefits of red light therapy last?